Winter Kept Us Warm: Casting

 Lorne Michaels was initially cast in the role of Nick, but withdrew from the project.

 Although the film is considered English Canada's first gay film, the cast of the film was not made aware of the film's queer subject matter.
 There were no auditions for the film.
 Secter noted that the actors were fine with nudity as it was not strange on campus; men still swam nude at Hart House at the time.

 The first two actors cast to play Doug withdrew from the project.
 Secter saw John Labow in a Hart House production of Look Back in Anger.
 Labow was selected on 18 November and rehearsals with Henry Tarvainen started that afternoon.

 Robert Gill, the artistic director of Hart House Theatre, suggested to Janet Amos that she become involved in Winter Kept Us Warm.
 Joy Tepperman learned of the film from Amos, who was cast as a girlfriend, and asked Secter if she could also be cast as a girlfriend.
-A second girlfriend did not exist in the script at the point and Doug was initially envisioned as a womanizer.
+A second girlfriend did not exist in the script at that point and Doug was initially envisioned as a womanizer.
 Fielding convinced him to make the character and Secter had her involved in developing it.

 Lorne Michaels was initially cast as Nick, but withdrew from the project.
 He provided assistance with the script.
 Jack Messinger was selected to replace Michaels.
 Messinger's leg broke during production and it was incorporated into the film.